 9. Create a column that expresses the change from year to year as a percentage of the overall sea level.
-Consider what this value.
-What does it indicate about the data?
+Create a graph to express that information.
+What is interesting about this graph, and what does it indicate about the data?
 What does it not indicate?
 How could we make this aspect of the data more useful?
-It might be helpful to create an appropriate visualisation.